We accept advertising, too! Check out this page to learn more.

 But Pittelman, according to a 2002 Billboard article, knew there was a bigger audience out there than simply selling hip compilations to the kids.

-“[There were] all these people who were over 50 and uncomfortable doing to record stores, and there was all this great music lying around in the vaults of the labels,” he explained.
+“[There were] all these people who were over 50 and uncomfortable going to record stores, and there was all this great music lying around in the vaults of the labels,” he explained.
 “So Heartland became a win-win situation.”

 Welk Music Group had ties to Nashville, and as a result, the label found much of its success selling greatest-hits records for major country artists like George Jones, Loretta Lynn, and Conway Twitty, all of whom had been successful years before Heartland came around.
 But other artists, like Anne Murray and (yes) John Denver, were also good fits for the Heartland model.